unprofession-al/bpmon/docs/_source/content/docs/2_mainconfiguration.md

 ## Define an availability

 Often we have some time slots in which the availability of a system is guaranteed.
-Add those time slots to your main config in `default.availabilities`:
+Add those time slots to your main configuration in `default.availabilities`:

 ```
 ---